 Industry best practices indicate hiring manager satisfaction rates of 93% and candidate satisfaction rates of 95%.
-Conducting satisfaction surveys, benchmarking against industry leaders and discussing strategies to improve hiring manager and new-hire engagement can help ensure each department has access to top-quality candidates – and that prospective candidates and current employees are engaged throughout the talent lifecycle.
+Conducting satisfaction surveys, benchmarking against industry leaders, and discussing strategies to improve hiring manager and new-hire engagement can help ensure each department has access to top-quality candidates – and that prospective candidates and current employees are engaged throughout the talent lifecycle.
 Additionally, satisfaction surveys reveal whether hiring managers are receiving the necessary recruitment support, enabling them to focus on overall employee performance.

 4. How do we know we are hiring best-fit candidates?

 Although an overflow of resumes for any given position can be interpreted as a healthy talent acquisition team, quantity is not quality.
-The costs of hiring the wrong person is substantial.
+The cost of hiring the wrong person is substantial.
 One metric that can raise awareness into talent acquisition performance: retention.

 A 90-day retention rate greater than 93% is considered best practice across the healthcare industry.
 If more than 10% of employees leave the organization within 90 days of being hired, there may be cause for concern.
-Additional areas to consider when evaluating “best fit” include how you identify and attract candidates, evaluations during interviews, cultural fit assessments and previous employment verification, among other pre-hire processes.
+Additional areas to consider when evaluating “best fit” include how you identify and attract candidates, evaluations during interviews, cultural fit assessments, and previous employment verification, among other pre-hire processes.

 5. What strategies are we leveraging to identify best-fit candidates as quickly as possible?